thathsaraDinu/smart-healthcare-system/README.md

   Streamlined payment processing with support for multiple payment options, including cash and card.

 - **Data Analytics**
-  Comprehensive visual reports and metrics, empowering admins with actionable insights for better decision-making.
+  Comprehensive visual reports and metrics, including interactive charts for analyzing trends and performance, providing admins with insights.

 - **Patient Management**
   Secure and efficient management of patient data and medical records, ensuring privacy and accuracy.